shreyas18jan/CucumberFrameworkExample/README.md

   When open wixsite
   Then assert page heading
 ```
+<br><br>
 5.
-Create new java file inside StepDefinition folder with the name - Steps.java and add definition for the mentioned steps.
+Create new java file inside StepDefinition folder with the name - Steps.java and add definition for the mentioned steps.<br>
-Example content of the java file :
+Example content of the java file :<br>
 ```
 package StepDefinition;